pasman1/pi4-common/README.md

-# pi-common
+# pi4-common

-There are some scripts for raspberry pi - all versions
+There are some scripts for raspberry pi 4.